 After all, it’s not as if the boy could do anything to effectively stop Tom.

 And, after the fact, one now also wonders whether all of that ultimately useless distraction of giving us ‘The Life and Times of Tom Marvolo Riddle’ over the following year wasn't yet another attempt at feeding Tom things he already knew — if he had actually decided to drop in and do a bit of poking around.
-For in the end it certainly seemed to serve no other purpose than to pad out the page count of that book.
+For in the end, apart from givingmus a clue about the Cup and the Locket, it certainly seemed to serve no other purpose than to pad out the page count of that book.
 It’s not like Harry was ever able to use any of that information for anything.

 But I think that John might well be at least partially right.
 There may have been more “performance art” going on over the course of year 6 than I had originally realized.

 The very possibility of Tom potentially having Scar-O-Vision at his disposal would certainly explain just about all of the vaguely screwy and contradictory statements we got from Albus over the course of the year, if he was hedging his bets and trying to inform Harry without letting Tom know just how much he had figured out, or exactly when he did so.